What is a will writer?

 When to use a will writer to write your will

-If your estate is not complex, and most of your beneficiaries are your spouse or children, then a will writer is probably the best option.
-They are experts in their field, many do house calls, you can ask lots of questions and they're usually cheaper than a solicitor.
-Many of them can work independently, so can offer a more affordable service, rather than a solicitor as part of a law firm.
+If your estate is relatively straightforward and most of your beneficiaries are your spouse or children, a will writer is often a good option.
+They are specialists in their field, many offer home visits, and they are usually more affordable than a solicitor.

 When to use a solicitor to write your will

-You will need a solicitor to write your will if:
+You may need a solicitor to write your will if:

 - you own property abroad